On the road again: Travelers emerge in time for Thanksgiving

 The price at the pump was a bit of a shock to Tye Reedy, who flew into California from Tennessee and borrowed his friend’s truck for some sightseeing.
 Gas was running $5 a gallon at the Chevron in Alameda, and it cost $100 to fill up the truck.

 “We did not travel last year because of COVID restrictions and all,” Reedy said.
-“But you know, we’re confident enough … with the vaccine and where things are now with the virus that, you know, we felt comfortable traveling.”
+“We’re confident enough … with the vaccine and where things are now with the virus that, you know, we felt comfortable traveling.”

-AP staff writers Ted Shaffrey, Terry Chea and Seth Wenig in Newark, New Jersey, contributed to this report.
+AP staff writers Ted Shaffrey and Seth Wenig in Newark, New Jersey, Terry Chea in Alameda, Calif., Brian Skoloff in Phoenix and Thomas Peipert in Denver contributed to this report.